danielmartin0/PlanetsLib/README.md

 * Centrifuge entity improvements
     * This entity is given an input and an output fluidbox (or two of each if the mod setting `PlanetsLib-enable-additional-centrifuge-fluidboxes` is enabled).
     * Also, the graphics of the working glow are improved so that it naturally glows different colors depending on the recipe.

+# Notes for contributors

+* In your pull requests, please list your changes in changelog.txt to be included in the next release.
+Please also update `README.md` to add sections for your new functionality (even with only 'Documentation pending') and add yourself to the contributors list.
+* Contributions MUST be tested before a PR is made, ideally with multiple planets installed.
+* Feel free to use the file `todo.md`.

 # API documentation